-• If you don't wish to borrow the full amount of your Federal Direct Loan eligibility, you can reduce the Federal Direct Loan through the Penn Loan System at www.srfs.upenn.edu/loans.
+If you don't wish to borrow the full amount of your Direct loan eligibility, you can reduce the Direct Loan through the Penn Loan System at www.sfs.upenn.edu/loans.

-Note: The eligibility amount listed on your Federal Direct Loan notification letter takes into account the total financial aid funding you are receiving at the time of certification.
-If you receive additional funding, SRFS may be required to reduce your Federal Direct Loan eligibility.
+Note: The eligibility amount listed on your Direct Loan notification letter takes into account the total financial aid funding you are receiving at the time of certification.
+If you receive additional funding, SRFS may be required to reduce your Direct Loan eligibility.
 Should this happen, you will be notified electronically of the change.

-If you plan to apply for a Federal Direct Loan, you should complete the application process as soon as our Student Loan Office notifies you of your eligibility to ensure that you have the money needed for payment of your bill and other expenses, and to avoid the assessment of late payment penalties and financial hold.
+If you plan to apply for a Direct Loan, you should complete the application process as soon as our Student Loan Office notifies you of your eligibility to ensure that you have the money needed for payment of your bill and other expenses, and to avoid the assessment of late payment penalties and financial hold.